Ahmad-Allahawani/training_repo/README.md

 Open http://localhost:4000 with your browser to see the backend result.

-the link to the admin page https://training-repo.onrender.com . the admin email : admin@gmail.com and password : 1234
+the link to the admin page https://training-repo.onrender.com .

+the admin email : admin@gmail.com and password : 1234.

+latest update with commit name () :

+fixed the login route to deny any access to the dashboard through the url without entering the correct email and password.

+fixed some design issues with the main page , [id] page , and the dashboard page.

+some adjustment to the index.js file to handle the new changes, by adding express-session to prevent access to dashboard by unauthorized users,

+express-flash to render the login page with alert if the email or passsword are wrong.

+some adjustment to the .env file.